 It's strictly illegal and forbidden to bring drugs into the UAE.
 Even the slightest residual amount can result in arrest, a four-year imprisonment and then deportation.
 This is not a law to take lightly.
-Even those simply transiting through major airports are subject to strict searches.

 Men and women in the UAE

 Public decency laws in the UAE can be somewhat unclear, but some types of public affection may be considered indecent.
 It's generally best to err on the side of caution and keep public displays of affection to a minimum.

 Men should not be surprised if women do not want to sit close to them.
 Conversely, men will sometimes move away from women, out of respect for them.

 Previously, cohabitation between unmarried couples was illegal in the UAE.
 As part of recent law revisions, this is no longer the case and unmarried couples are free to live together.

 ►Read first-hand accounts of Expat Experiences in Dubai